microsoft/r-server-loan-credit-risk/data-scientist.md

 ### Input:

 * `Merged_Features` SQL table containing new features.
-* `Train_Id` SQL table containing the loanId that will end in the training set.
+* `Hash_Id` SQL table containing the `loanId` and the mapping through the hash function.

 ### Output:

 * `Model` SQL table containing the serialized logistic regression model.
 * `Logistics_Coeff` data frame returned by the function.
 It contains variables names and coefficients of the logistic regression formula.
 They are sorted in decreasing order of the absolute value of the coefficients.
 * `Predictions_Logistic` SQL table containing the predictions made on the testing set.
+* `Column_Info` SQL table containing the serialized list of factor levels to be used in a future Production stage.
 * Performance metrics returned by the step 3 function.

 ### Related files: